17 Web Content Writing Tips and Tricks

 When you have an idea for a great story, write it down.
 If you feel lacking in inspiration, flip through your notebook or scroll through your digital file to take advantage of those earlier musings.
 You’ll never know where you might have the seed of an engaging blog post.

-When you sit down to write a blog post, you want to make sure you clearly convey your ideas to the audience.
+When you sit down to write a blog post or web page, you want to make sure you clearly convey your ideas to the audience.
 Instead of meandering and failing to touch directly on your core ideas, structure your post with a simple list of the items you want to express.
 Then go back and fill in this outline with the meat of your content, including anecdotes, details and statistics.

 A detailed outline will also help you stay focused as you write.
 If you lose the point of your article, you will likely lose your readers along the way.